Pablo García Cejas: Murders

 After being identified as a person of interest in Silva's murder, García was spotted driving her truck on the streets of Maldonado.
 A high-speed chase ensued, with shots fired by police at the vehicle, causing him to crash it Los Ceibos.
-Despite this, García managed to escape into the mountains, evading capture.
+Despite this, García managed to escape into the hills, evading capture.
 After walking several kilometers, he arrived in front of a distributing company and begged the watchman to call a taxi, claiming that he had been robbed.
-After offering the taxi driver his phone number so he could give him the money tomorrow, he was driven back to Los Picaflores, where he took a bath and ate.
+After offering the taxi driver his phone number so he could give him the money the following day, he was driven back to Los Picaflores, where he took a bath and ate.
 On the next day, Claudia von Graevenitz arrived at the chalet, and after learning that a piece of furniture had been sold without her permission, she began arguing with García.
 During their argument, she slapped him in the face, prompting him to go upstairs to one of the bedrooms, grabbing a knife.
 While Von Graevenitz attempted to fight back, hitting him with a lamp, García proceeded to stab her numerous times, killing her.
 After this, he locked all doors and got into an old white Nissan, intending to drive down to Chihuahua, where his parents lived.
 On June 15, the police conducted a search in Los Picaflores, finding that the entire place had been locked up.
 After Mrs. von Graevenitz failed to respond to any calls, the authorities entered by force, finding her lifeless body in one of the bedrooms.
 Immediately realizing that it was likely García who had committed the killing, the search intensified even further, resulting in his subsequent arrest at his parents' house the following day.